Rayza-Slyce/Linkedin_Recruitment_Lure_Investigation_Pt2_Dynamic_Analysis/README.md

 - `.pdf` file acting as password-protected archive
 - Batch script (`Deju`) orchestrating extraction and execution

+**Hash List**

-**Hash (Primary Payload Zip Package)**
+# Primary Payload Zip Package

-- *f689830f201ed1612bfda4bb48e9dfba4bde9d2c4abc724f6e9f95060797e739*
+*f689830f201ed1612bfda4bb48e9dfba4bde9d2c4abc724f6e9f95060797e739*

+#

 (I need to hash the other important individual files and upload to VirusTotal and malwarebazaar)
 ---

 ### Reporting

-Based on the confirmed malicious behaviour and supporting network evidence, this infrastructure will be reported to the relevant providers:
+Based on the confirmed malicious behaviour and supporting network evidence, this infrastructure was reported to the relevant providers:

 - Telegram (abuse@telegram.org) – for potential platform abuse
 - RouterHosting / Cloudzy (abuse-reports@cloudzy.com) – for active malware hosting
+- OVH (noc@ovh.net) - for active malware hosting

-The report will include supporting evidence from network captures, HTTP requests, and payload analysis to assist with investigation and potential takedown.
+The report included supporting evidence from network captures, HTTP requests, and payload analysis to assist with investigation and potential takedown.

 ---